 Class Hours: 24 Lecture, 24 Laboratory total.
 The fundamental study of intelligent lighting equipment to include a variety of state of the art lighting fixtures and programming/control consoles.
 Basic skills in control and programming are emphasized.
-May be repeated.

-Theatre Arts 166A Intermediate Programming (Formerly: Programming and Design Projects)
+Theatre Arts 166A Intermediate Programming

 Class Hours: 16 Lecture, 48 Laboratory total.
 Further development of the control and programming skills essential in the utilizaton of automated lighting equipment as required for employment.
 Develop an awareness of multiple automated control consoles and an awareness in lighting design.
-May be repeated.